khashayardadashi/face-id/README.md

   // Inform the user that their browser doesn't support webcam access }
 ```

-This code attempts to access the user's webcam and logs whether the access is granted or denied.
-Keep in mind that modern browsers may require a secure context (HTTPS) for accessing certain features like the webcam.

 > [!WARNING]
 > If you encounter issues installing dlib on the Windows operating system, first install Visual Studio and download C++ from the Downloads section.
 Alternatively, you can install the C++ extension and CMake in Visual Studio Code.